MarisaKgr/Unsupervised_Learning_Crypto_Currency/README.md

 # Cryptocurrency Clusters

+## Conclusion:
+The K-Means plot shows the elbow to be approximately at 4.
+Using 4 clusters for predictions and a learning rate of 250 the plot of TSNE features shows four distinct clusters.
+The client can reasonibly cluster the cryptocurrencies using ideally 4 clusters.

 ## Background

 * You are on the Advisory Services Team of a financial consultancy.
 One of your clients, a prominent investment bank, is interested in offering a new cryptocurrency investment portfolio for its customers.
 The company, however, is lost in the vast universe of cryptocurrencies.
 They’ve asked you to create a report that includes what cryptocurrencies are on the trading market and determine whether they can be grouped to create a classification system for this new investment.